delmarin35/A/README.md

-# a repository for education rec sys models
+# A repository for rec sys models in education